 FAQ

-For more information, please see our post The Dataland Zoo or download our white paper Go Further with Snowflake’s Data Cloud
+For more information, please see our post, The Dataland Zoo or download our white paper, Go Further with Snowflake’s Data Cloud.

 Today’s data landscape requires significant domain knowledge to navigate.
-Businesses are striving to become increasingly data-driven, but investments are typically directed at the visible part of the iceberg data analysis and data science, where value is realized through business intelligence practices.
+Businesses strive to become increasingly data-driven, but investments are typically directed at the visible part of the iceberg — data analysis and data science, where value is realized through business intelligence practices.
 This often comes at the detriment of the data engineering posture of the organization, leading to a very robust business intelligence platform generating wrong insights from bad data with high confidence.

 Our first step is to set up a discovery call.
-This is where we can learn more about your business’s specific needs, challenges, and goals.
+This is where we can learn more about your business's needs, challenges, and goals.
 This also gives you the opportunity to ask any questions you may have and learn more about what we do.

 Upon approval, we will get to work.
 Depending on the package, you can expect our team to complete our services in as little as 4 – 6 weeks for a pilot (MVP) engagement, 2 – 4 months for a foundational engagement, and 4 – 6 months for a large-scale migration engagement.

-We also offer ongoing monitoring, maintenance, and optimizations so as your business grows and evolves, we will be there to support you.
+We also offer ongoing monitoring, maintenance, and optimizations, so as your business grows and evolves, we will be there to support you.

 For more information, please see our Services page, or schedule a call with us today.